All four of Apple’s iPads have been discounted ahead of Black Friday

 As The Independent’s senior tech critic, I’ve been covering deals for almost a decade.
 I track prices of Apple gear year-round, including on its iPads, so I know when you should pounce on an iPad Air or iPad Pro deal, or when you should wait to get the 11th-generation iPad at a better price.

-For more, check out our roundup of the best Apple Black Friday deals to expect this year
+For more, check out my guide to the best Apple Black Friday deals to shop now